GenomeDK/genomedk-docs/system-status.rst

     We currently have an incident that influences some/all users.
 We are aware of the problem and working on a fix.
 This page will be updated when we know more.

+.. event:: Problems with faststorage
+    :uid: downtime-220810
+    :start: 2021-08-10 08:00 +0200
+    :start: 2021-08-10 16:00 +0200
+    :tags: incident faststorage

+    We currently have an incident that influences some/all users.
+We are aware of the problem and working on a fix.
+This page will be updated when we know more.

 .. event:: Prepare backup solution
     :uid: downtime-220616
     :start: 2021-06-16 09:00 +0200